🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Epoxy resin is great for wetting out fiberglass.
 Working with polyester resin compound, however, is similar to spreading butter on toast.

-You’ll need to do a lot of smoothing to get an even, consistent coating when using polyester resin.
-You typically have to work with a foam roller or brush or a metal paddle roller.
+You’ll need to do a lot of smoothing to get an even and consistent coating when using polyester resin.
+You typically have to work with a foam roller, brush or a metal paddle roller.

 Alternatively, epoxy resin is like working with warm butter.
 It does most of the smoothing for you.

-With epoxy resin, simply apply it to the damaged area, and it smooths out naturally.
-The resin tends to go right where you want it and bond with the fibers of your hull.
+With epoxy resin, simply apply it to the damaged area and it smooths out naturally.
+The resin tends to go right where you want it and bonds with the fibers of your hull.

 Learn More About Boat Maintenance

-Marine-grade epoxy resin is an excellent choice for repairing today’s fiberglass boats, compared to polymer resin.
+Marine-grade epoxy resin is an excellent choice for repairing today’s fiberglass boats when compared to polymer resin.
 It has exceptional adhesive qualities.

 It lays out in a thin film that cures in cooler temperatures, and it will last in your shop for a long time until you’re ready to use it.